rails/rails/actioncable/README.md

 set of server processes for the Action Cable.
 The former can be single-threaded, like Unicorn, but the latter must be multi-threaded, like Puma.

-## Alpha disclaimer

-Action Cable is currently considered alpha software.
-The API is almost guaranteed to change between now and its first production release as part of Rails 5.0.
-Real applications using the framework are all well underway, but as of July 8th, 2015, there are no deployments in the wild yet.

-So this current release, which resides in rails/actioncable, is primarily intended for the adventurous kind, who do not mind reading the full source code of the framework.
-And it serves as an invitation for all those crafty folks to contribute to and test what we have so far, in advance of that general production release.

-Action Cable will move from rails/actioncable to rails/rails and become a full-fledged default framework alongside Action Pack, Active Record, and the like once we cross the bridge from alpha to beta software (which will happen once the API and missing pieces have solidified).

-Finally, note that testing is a unfinished/unstarted area of this framework.
-The framework has been developed in-app up until this point.
-We need to find a good way to allow the user to test their connection and channel logic.

 ## License

 Action Cable is released under the MIT license: